astra-uu-se/MPLACE/README.md

 **What the app produces**
 - CSV: layout with wells and materials
-- PNG: plate visualization (auto-saved)
+- PNG/PDF: plate visualizations exported on demand from the visualization window
-- Optional: You can enhance the visualization by loading a *.dzn file so controls are shown as circles.
+- Optional: Load a *.dzn file before visualizing to show controls as circles instead of squares

 ## Plater format (export)